Complaints policy

 Stage One

-The complaint will be fully investigated and responded to by a Service Manager or Assistant Director who will respond to the complainant within ten (10) working days of the complaint being acknowledged.
-If, for whatever reason, this timescale is unlikely to be achieved, the Service Manager or Assistant Director will contact the complainant, advising of the reason for the delay and providing an anticipated date of response.
-Any extension will not be longer than 10 working days without a good reason.
+The complaint will be assigned to a Complaint Manager to investigate.
+They will respond to the complainant within ten (10) working days of the acknowledgement being sent.
+If, for whatever reason, this timescale is unlikely to be achieved, the Complaint Manager will contact the complainant, advising of the reason for the delay and providing an anticipated date of response.
+Any extension will not be longer than 10 additional working days without a good reason.

-The aim is to resolve complaints at this stage, however if the complainant is dissatisfied with the outcome of stage one of the process, they will be advised to contact the Chief Executive’s Office within five (5) working days of the date of the stage one response and provide, if possible, details of why they remain unhappy and wish to escalate the complaint to stage two of the complaints process, and the redress they are seeking.
+The aim is to resolve complaints at this stage, however if the complainant is dissatisfied with the outcome of stage one of the process, they will be advised to contact us at complaints@crosskeyshomes.co.uk within ten (10) working days of the date of the stage one response and provide, if possible, details of why they remain unhappy and wish to escalate the complaint to stage two, and the redress they are seeking.

-Should the complainant not reply within this timeline, CKH will assume that the complainant is satisfied with the response and the complaint will be closed.
+Should the complainant not reply, we will assume that the complainant is satisfied with the response, and the complaint will be closed.

 Stage Two

-If the complainant remains dissatisfied with the decision made at stage one, they can escalate their complaint to stage two of the process which will be dealt with by the Resident Experience and Feedback Manager who will further investigate the complaint and consider the action taken under the stage once process in a fair and impartial manner.
+If the complainant remains dissatisfied with the decision made at stage one, they can escalate their complaint to stage two which will be dealt with by another Complaint Manager who will further investigate and review the complaint and consider the action taken under the stage once process in a fair and impartial manner.

-The Chief Executive’s Office will register and acknowledge the stage two complaint within five (5) working days of the escalation request being received.
-The Resident Experience and Feedback Manager will provide the complainant with a decision within twenty (20) working days of the stage two complaint acknowledgement date.
-If this timescale is unlikely to be achieved, the Chief Executive’s Office will make contact to advise of the reason for the delay and provide the complainant with an anticipated date of response.
-Any extension must be no more than 20 working days without good reason.
+The Chief Executive's Office will register and acknowledge the stage two complaint within five (5) working days of the escalation request being received.
+This will include confirmation of which aspects of the complaint we are investigating and if any, fall outside our remit.
+The Complaint Manager will provide the complainant with a decision within twenty (20) working days of the stage two complaint acknowledgement date.
+If this timescale is unlikely to be achieved, the Complaint Manager will make contact to advise of the reason for the delay and provide the complainant with an anticipated date of response.
+Any extension must be no more than 20 additional working days without good reason.

-Stage 2 is the landlord’s final response.
-The organisation will not unreasonably deny a request for a complaint to be reviewed and escalated to any of the complaint stages.
+Stage 2 is our final response.
+We will not unreasonably deny a request for a complaint to be reviewed and escalated.

 Escalation to stage 2 is however not warranted during the process if: